Blog

 Choose Snowflake if:

-• Your primary focus is business intelligence, reporting, and governed analytics
+• Your primary focus is business intelligence, reporting, and governed analytics.

-• You have mixed technical teams, including business analysts who need self-service capabilities
+• You have mixed technical teams, including business analysts who need self-service capabilities on a managed Snowflake platform.

-• You need predictable, transparent pricing for analytical workloads
+• You need predictable, transparent pricing for analytical workloads with clear FinOps guardrails.

-• Your AI initiatives involve augmenting existing analytics rather than building custom models
+• Your AI initiatives involve augmenting existing analytics rather than building custom models from scratch.

 Consider a hybrid approach if: